-At December 31, 2018 (Successor), unrecognized compensation cost related to unvested shares was approximately \$18.6 million.
+At December 31, 2019, unrecognized compensation cost related to unvested shares was approximately \$24.2 million.
 Unrecognized compensation cost will be expensed annually based on the number of shares that vest during the year.

 The Company records equity-based compensation expense to recognize the fair value of the restricted shares that vest and stock options granted.
-The Company recorded equity-based compensation expense of \$9.3 million for the year ended December 31, 2018 (Successor), \$1.9 million for the four months ended December 31, 2017 (Successor), \$3.7 million for the eight months ended August 31, 2017 (Predecessor) and \$2.0 million for the year ended December 31, 2016 (Predecessor).
+The Company recorded equity-based compensation expense of \$10.2 million and \$9.3 million for the years ended December 31, 2019 and 2018 (Successor), respectively, \$1.9 million for the four months ended December 31, 2017 (Successor) and \$3.7 million for the eight months ended August 31, 2017 (Predecessor).